Factsheet

 What you can do

-- You can check the humidity in your home by using a hygrometer.
+- Check humidity in your home with a hygrometer (pictured above).
 These are sometimes included in thermometers or clocks.

-- Ventilation and improved air circulation can be a cheap and effective method of reducing humidity, but if the humidity is higher outside than it is inside, just opening the windows is likely to increase indoor humidity.
+- Ventilation and improved air circulation can be a cheap and effective method of reducing humidity.
+Opening a window can help but if the humidity is higher outside than it is inside, opening windows is likely to increase indoor humidity.

 - Heat recovery ventilation and other products that send warm air in ceiling cavities to cooler living areas should reduce relative humidity.
 A filter is a good idea if air is pumped into rooms.

-- Use extraction fans in bathrooms and laundries, as hot showers and dryers can dramatically increase relative humidity.
-These areas are often prone to mould growth and extraction fans should be cleaned and maintained regularly.
+- Use extraction fans in bathrooms, kitchens and laundries.
+Hot showers, dryers and cooking can dramatically increase relative humidity.
+These areas are often prone to mould growth.
+Extraction fans should be cleaned and maintained regularly.

-- Refrigerated air conditioners often have built-in dehumidification functions that can be used to manage humidity levels.
+- Refrigerated air conditioners such as split or ducted systems often have built-in dehumidification functions that can be used to manage humidity levels.

 - Most forms of heating will lower relative humidity, but in some cases may cause air to become too dry.
 Avoid unflued gas heating and open fireplaces.